-- 5.2.5.1 Multiple Aircraft Receiving Stand (MARS) can accommodate 2 smaller (Code C) aircraft or a single Code E aircraft at any one time. - 5.2.5.2 There are 3 sets of ERAs and lead-in lines marked on the apron for each MARS.
-The main ERA encompasses the whole parking stand for a Code E aircraft.
-The left and right ERAs are smaller than the centre ERA and overlap with the centre ERA.
+- 5.2.5.1 A MARS can accommodate either 1 Code E/F aircraft or 2 Code C aircraft at any one time. - 5.2.5.2 There are 3 sets of ERAs and lead-in lines marked on the apron for each MARS.
+The main ERA encompasses the whole parking stand for a Code E/F aircraft.
+The left and right ERAs are smaller and are demarcated within the main ERA.
 They can accommodate one Code C aircraft each.